I'm Camilla Chester, a Children's Author writing largely for 8-12s.

 "Camilla was brilliant - I love her books!"
 Charlotte, aged 9 of Harpenden Tenth Brownies.

 There are a variety of different talks that I have been asked to be involved in.
-The main two are careers talks (usually for Y11) and talks around the process of self-publishing.
+The main two are careers talks (usually for Y11) and talks around the process of self-publishing (although I am now signed with Laura West at David Higham Associates and will be traditionally published from now on).
 I am happy to speak to large groups or in more informal, relaxed settings, but would request the opportunity to sell books.